honestly-nuts/SCore-Utils/README.md

 My email: honeastlynuts@gmail.com\n

 yeah, I know that the honestly is misspleled but I like it (By that I mean I don't want to fix it).

-This project is far far from over.
-Here are the things we still have to implement in the currently implemented scuffed programs (sgrep.py).